It's your future. Take charge. Be informed. Get tested.

 Every year in the U.S. there are an estimated 20 million new STD infections, and nearly half of all new STD cases occur in people ages 15 to 24.
 Anyone who is sexually active is at risk for contracting an STD, no matter what form of birth control you use.

-An estimated half of all sexually active unmarried people will get an STD before the age of 25.
-Many people who are infected don't know they are.
+Many people who are infected do not have symptoms and don't know they have an STD.
 Even if you haven't experienced any symptoms, you may still need to get tested.

 when should I get tested?